Problem: After changing clutch pads clutch won't disengage.

 When bikes with low miles begin to show signs of cluth slippage, it's usually a result of using energy conserving oil, such as 10W-30, in the bike.
 Avoid these like the plague or the new clutch will begin slipping too.

 I'm keepin' all the left over parts.
 I'm gonna use 'em to build another bike!

-Putting your bike info in your signature helps others help you!
+Putting your bike year and model in your signature helps others help you!

 1) "Did you use a torque wrench when putting it back together?"- Hand seated 4 spring bolts at first.
 Apx 7ft/lbs.

 2) "Did you stake the lock nut after torqueing it to specs?"
 Used air impact wrench to put it it back to the same place (but a 1/4 in further) in order to have material to 'stake'.

 3) "Were the correct thickness plates used?"
 From Cycle gear.
 EBC plates.
 CK Series- Heavy Duty Original Equipment Quality Clutch Plate Set. #CK1191